 - What date is the latest I can enroll in GEB 4941?

 Students who receive late confirmation of an acquired internship can still enroll in GEB 4941 up until the date posted in the chart above.
-After the “Latest Date for GEB 4941 Application Submission” has passed, students cannot add or retroactively add GEB 4941 to that term or any previous term.
+After the “Late Application Deadline” has passed, students cannot add or retroactively add GEB 4941 to that term or any previous term.

 - How many credits should I register for: 1, 2, 3 or 4?

 Heavener suggests registering for only 1 one (1) credit as this is the minimum required for your business degree.
 When should someone take more?
 Generally speaking, business majors should only apply for >1 credit to (a) complete summer hours (if your internship is over the summer), (b) acquire 120 credit hours to graduate if graduating next term, or (c) require additional hours to meet international or scholarship requirements.
 If you are uncertain how many credits you need, meet with a Heavener advisor in 333 Heavener Hall or email a Heavener advisor.